Dakota3145/startup/README.md

 # The Typing Game

-## Grading Rubric help for Startup Login for TAs
+## Grading Rubric help for Startup React for TAs
-1. Supports new user registration - Found in /public/signup.js line 56-69
+1. Bundled using Vite - found in /vite.config.js
-2. Supports existing user authentication - Found in /public/index.js line 42-56
-3. Stores and retrieves credentials in MongoDB - Functions in /public/index.js line 16-27 and /public/signup.js line 7-31 call backend enpoint calls found in /server.js, those backend endpoint calls make database calls to MongoDB found in /database.js
-4. Restricts application functionality based upon authentication - The only page that isn't for login or registration is typing.html, and if someone tries to access typing.html without being logged in, it will immediately send them back to the login page, found in /public/typing.js line 2-4
-5. Multiple Git commits with meaningful comments - There's no new commits for this part of the deliverable.
-The login and registration has been something I've been working on pretty much since the beginning.
-Every grading rubric since the Startup HTML has asked that we implement some form of login/signup.
-So I just made the best working version of a login/signup that I could for each deliverable.
-By the time the Startup Javascript was due, my login/signup was fully functional given mock data.
-By the time the Startup DB was due, I had already switched all of my mock data to MongoDB data.
-If you still feel I don't qualify for these points, send me a DM in discord and we can resolve this.

-## Grading Rubric help for Startup Websocket for TAs
-1. Backend listens for WebSocket connection - Found in /public/index.js which calls /peerProxy.js
-2. Frontend makes WebSocket connection - Found in /public/typing.js line 259-260
+2. Multiple functional react components - found in /app.jsx
-3. Data sent over WebSocket connection - Found in /public/typing.js line 229
+3. React router - found in /app.jsx
-4. WebSocket data displayed in the application interface - Found in /public/typing.js line 272
+4. React hooks - found in /src/login/login.jsx line 9-10, 62, found in /src/signup/signup.jsx line 10-12, 96, 100, 104
-5. Multiple Git commits with meaningful comments - Roughly 4 commits for Startup Websocket.
-This one didn't have many commits because the websocket communication was something that either 100% worked or just crashed.
-I only made a commit when I knew the websocket was working.
+5. Multiple Git commits with meaningful comments - Roughly 12 commits for Startup React

 ## Elevator Pitch
 Have you ever wondered how fast you type?
 Are you looking for a new challenge?
 Try out this new Typing Game!
 Take on increasingly harder levels of typing and see how fast you can type!
 Leaderboards show who's the best typer out there.
 Can you be the best typer?
 Find out with the Typing Game!